 - Press OK.

 Excel will convert the selected range to a table.

 Converting a range to a table in Excel means transforming a selected group of cells, typically containing data, into an Excel Table.
 By converting ranges into tables, you can organize, manage, update, and analyze the entries in your dataset more efficiently.

 In this Excel tutorial, you will learn how to convert the range to tables using Excel’s features and VBA macro code.

 The following figure shows a dataset of Product Sales of multiple Products for different months, which is converted to a table in Excel using the table feature.

 What Are Range and Table?

 Range: In Excel, a group of selected cells in a dataset is range.
-You can select any number of cells in a dataset; the reference of the top leftmost cell and bottom rightmost cell is range.
+You can select any number of cells in a dataset; the reference of the top leftmost and bottom rightmost cells is range.
 For Example, if we select cells (B4 to D13), then B4:D13 is the range in the dataset.